RobertCPatrona/App1-React_Native/README.md

 ## App1-React_Native

 #### User Authentication is done with Firebase and the Database with SQLite.
+The DB has 3 tables: users, food_items and house_items.

 #### Pre existing credetials.
 Can be used directly to log in: